 - Cheaper: Payment processors usually charge less for ACH transfers than credit card processing.
 (PayPal is an exception.)

-- Easy: They are as convenient to use as a credit card.
+- Becoming easier to process: With a payment processor and same-day/real-time funding options, ACH is becoming as convenient to use as a credit card.

 - Great for recurring payments: Customers can set up recurring payments on their schedule, like on paydays, making it great for utility-type billings.

 - Don’t expire: Unlike credit cards, which expire or get lost or stolen, ACH payments are bank-to-bank, so the only potential problems are insufficient funds or account closures.

 ACH Payments Frequently Asked Questions

 In general, ACH payment takes 2-5 business days—although the latest in payment technology is making it possible to offer same-day and real-time ACH processing.
 Contact your payment processor for more details.

 Electronic fund transfers (EFTs) is a catch-all term for the transfer of funds electronically between banks, ACH, e-check, and wire transfers.
 ACH is a bank-to-bank transfer of funds through the Automated Clearing House.
 E-checks are a better option when accepting cross border payments.
 Wire transfers are real-time bank-to-bank transfers and are more expensive than ACH.

 Nearly all merchant accounts include ACH and credit card processing.
 If yours does not, it may be a good time to switch to a payment processor that offers a wider range of payment method alternatives.